pgcentralfoundation/pgrx/DESIGN.md

 to Postgres.

 This process is similar to Postgres' `PG_TRY`/`PG_CATCH` C macros.
-However, it happens at *every* Rust-->Postgres function call boundary, and allows Rust to unwind its stack, calling destructors before relinquishing control to Postgres.
+However, it happens at *every* Rust-->Postgres function call boundary, allowing Rust to unwind its stack and call destructors before relinquishing control to Postgres.

 ### Protecting Postgres Transactions (read: asking Rust for help)